radanskoric/radanskoric.github.io/_posts/2024-07-02-how-to-get-good-at-noticing-code-smells.markdown

 ## The hard way is the best way

-The bad news is that there aren't any shortcuts here.
+Did you expect there would be a shortcut?
+Have I got bad news for you.
 It's a pattern recognition skill that takes practice.
 The good news is that with the right attitude and habits you can pick up the skill faster.
+The even better news is that the skill is so super valuable precisely because it is so hard to acquire.
+A strong career is built with hard to acquire skills.

 The one thing that has helped me a lot, more than reading books on the topic, is best summed up in a quote by Kent Beck[^2] (which I traced down to [a 2012 tweet of his](https://twitter.com/KentBeck/status/250733358307500032?lang=hr){:target="_blank"}): "*for each desired change, make the change easy (warning: this may be hard), then make the easy change*"